LazerFX/gilded.rose/Refactor-Steps.md

 1. Add a `Conjured` flow to the `Special` flows.

 ### 3 - In progress - each time we commit, we'll make a note here what has changed

+Split out `Standard` flow and `Special` flow within the function, to prove it works.

+---